Fox-ML-infrastructure/FoxML_Core/LEGAL/README.md

 ## How to Use These Documents

-1. **Review this directory** to understand the consulting structure and capabilities.
+1. **Review this directory** to understand the licensing structure and enterprise capabilities.
-2. **Review relevant documents** in the `consulting/` folder for engagement terms and policies.
-3. **For licensing inquiries**, see `SUBSCRIPTIONS.md` in the root of this directory.
+2. **For licensing inquiries**, see `SUBSCRIPTIONS.md` in the root of this directory.
-4. **If the project appears aligned**, schedule an introductory meeting to discuss goals and constraints.
-5. **A customized Statement of Work (SOW)** will be drafted based on project requirements.
-6. **Work begins** once the SOW and Master Consulting Agreement (MCA) are approved.
-Business insurance will be obtained if required by the client.
+3. **For enterprise partnerships**, contact jenn.lewis5789@gmail.com to discuss integration and deployment requirements.
+4. **Custom development** may be available via separate Statements of Work (SOWs) for enterprise licensees.

 ---

 ## Contact

-For inquiries or scoping discussions, please refer to the contact information on the GitHub profile.
+For licensing inquiries or enterprise partnerships, please refer to the contact information on the GitHub profile.
-Clients are encouraged to use the **Intake Form** (`consulting/INTAKE_FORM.md`) when submitting initial project details.

 **Email:** jenn.lewis5789@gmail.com